markwal/OctoPrint-GPX/README.md

 4. Get the GPX plugin.
 You get plugins by using the Plugin Manager in OctoPrint.

-    a.
-Open a browser to octoprint (http://ipaddress/) and login
+    * Open a browser to octoprint (http://ipaddress/) and login
-    b.
-Choose "Settings" from the top bar
+    * Choose "Settings" from the top bar
-    c.
-Click "Plugin Manager" on the left side
+    * Click "Plugin Manager" on the left side
-    d.
-Click the "Get More..." button
+    * Click the "Get More..." button
-    e.
-Find GPX in the list and click "Install"
+    * Find GPX in the list and click "Install"
-    f.
-Restart octoprint (octopi puts a command on the "System" menu)
+    * Restart octoprint (octopi puts a command on the "System" menu)
-    g.
-Refresh your browser
+    * Refresh your browser

 5. Set some settings.

-    a.
-Like step 4, get to Settings
+    * Like step 4, get to Settings
-    b.
-Click "GPX" on the left nav
+    * Click "GPX" on the left nav
-    c.
-Choose your printer type and gcode flavor, leave the rest on default
+    * Choose your printer type and gcode flavor, leave the rest on default

 6. Try connecting
     Choose a port and baudrate.
 I don't have AUTO working yet.
 115200 works